11 Best Marketing Analytics Tools (2026)

 PostHog is the Swiss Army knife for developers: product analytics, session replay, feature flags, A/B testing, surveys, a data warehouse, web analytics, error tracking, and a CDP -- all in one open-source platform.

-Everything is usage-based with generous free tiers: 1 million events, 5,000 session replays, 1 million feature flag requests, and 250 survey responses per month.
+Everything is usage-based with generous free tiers: 1 million analytics events, 5,000 session replays, 1 million feature flag requests, and 250 survey responses per month.
 No per-seat pricing.
-Most teams pay $150-$900/month.
+Most teams pay $150-$900/month once they exceed free tiers.

 PostHog self-hosted is MIT-licensed.
 The data warehouse now has 60+ source connectors.
 An AI product assistant helps with debugging.

 Best for: Developer-focused teams that want to consolidate multiple analytics tools into one platform.
-The breadth is impressive, but each individual module isn't as deep as dedicated alternatives (Mixpanel for product analytics, LaunchDarkly for feature flags).
+The breadth is impressive, but each individual module is not as deep as dedicated alternatives.
+If you need the deepest funnel analysis, Mixpanel wins.
+If you need the best session replay, FullStory wins.
+PostHog wins on total value.

 8. Plausible Analytics

 Plausible is open-source (AGPL) and EU-hosted.
-It now offers tiered plans: Starter ($9/month for 10K pageviews, 1 site), Growth ($14/month, 3 sites), and Business ($19/month, 10 sites with funnels, ecommerce revenue, and Looker Studio integration).
+Plans are based on monthly pageviews across all sites: Starter (EUR 6/month for 10K pageviews), Growth (EUR 14/month, adds team access and sharing), Business (EUR 19/month, adds funnels, ecommerce revenue, and Looker Studio integration).

 No free tier.
 30-day free trial available.

-Best for: Privacy-conscious businesses that need simple, clear web analytics without the complexity of GA4.
+Best for: Privacy-conscious businesses that need simple, clear web analytics without GA4's complexity.
 If you need event tracking, funnels, and basic conversion metrics, the Business plan covers it.
-If you need behavioral analytics or product analytics, look elsewhere.
+For behavioral analytics or product analytics, pair with Mixpanel or PostHog.

 Explore Plausible on Toolradar